greenelab/deep-review/sections/03_categorize.md

 #### What unique potential does deep learning bring to this?

+*Are there areas that we expect deep learning to transform how we categorize *disease that we haven't seen yet?
+Let's get fun with speculation/dreaming on *this one.*

 #### Where would you point your deep learning efforts if you had the time?

+*This can be fun.
+We might eventually merge this with the section immediately *above on deep learning's unique potential here.*